 After several failed attempts at making regular trips to the library, we decided to make it part of a “weekly” Daddy date to the library (and out for an ice cream cone) for one of the girls at a time.
-Unfortunately, we still don’t manage to pull it off every week, but we’re still getting there more regularly than we were before.
-I have lots of fond memories of spending Saturday afternoons at the library with my dad, and I love that my girls will have those memories as well.
+Unfortunately, we still don’t manage to pull it off weekly, but we’re still getting there more regularly than before.
+I have many fond memories of spending Saturday afternoons at the library with my dad, and I love that my girls will have those memories.

-That said, here are 5 tips to help you avoid overdue library fines:
+That said, here are 5 tips to help you avoid overdue library books and fines:

 1. Keep a detailed list of the books you borrow.

 One of the hardest parts about borrowing from the library for us is that the books get scattered around the house.
 They’re taken to various bedrooms at naptime, brought along for a car ride, accidentally shelved with our personal collection, etc. That’s not a big deal when there are only 3-5 books to hunt from, but if you’re taking out several dozen books, it can be a huge headache!